Skip to main content Skip to site search

 Mediation

-Mediation is a relatively quick, non-adversarial, and informal method of dispute resolution where a neutral third party helps the landlord and tenant resolve problems.
+Mediation is a non-adversarial and informal method of dispute resolution where a neutral third party helps the landlord and tenant resolve problems.
 Mediation can cover a wide variety of topics, but both sides must agree to mediate.
 The process is voluntary, and any resolution requires the parties to agree; no decision is imposed on them.
 If no agreement is reached, the parties may pursue other remedies.

 Typical issues or problems that can be addressed through the mediation process